risuorg/risu/doc/development/CONTRIBUTING.md

     In this way, errors that might be relevant to the test environment can be skipped.
 For example this one reported at issue tracker as [104](https://github.com/citellusorg/citellus/issues/104))

-6. Update your local repository:
+5. Update your local repository:
     `git add $modified_files git commit`

         For the message, please use a short line with the fix and the subject like `[plugins][openstack][nova] Check nova configuration XXX`

         If the commit fixes a github open issue, also use `Closes #$ISSUEID` so github automatically closes it once merged referencing the commit.

-7. Submit your changes for review:
+6. Submit your changes for review:

+    `git push`

+7. Then, use repository Pull-Request method to request the change to be incorporated/reviewed

         git-review